andrea-f/bitmovin-player-augment-seekbar-metadata/README.md

     [...]
 ```

-### 2.3 Select either DASH or HLS source
-Check the browser type and select either DASH or HLS manifest.
+Check the browser type and select either DASH or HLS manifest:

 ```
 // Detect current browser and set media data.